Kristina01111000/Drws_site/README.md

 Think of ways to get the 4 element documentary film out there, focus on srs instead, newyears challenge for the srs, post one every week , create a good post for a new years challenge, to be posted before new years for hype
 Check on solstice email/post
-Keep track on the calendar going forward
+Keep track on the calendar going forward email him about the solstice paragraphs at some point